An introduction to Reshetnyak's theory of subharmonic distances: Curves in the plane

 It is easy to see that \eqref{eq:dist cone zero} actually gives the $\rho_\lambda$ distance from the origin to $C_r(0)$, see \cite[Lemma 12.1]{R60II}.
 If follows that $C_r(0)$ is at $\rho_\lambda$ distance one from the origin if $\mes_0< 2\pi$ and $r=\left(1+\beta\right)^{\frac{1}{1+\beta}}$.
 But

 hence the length for $\rho_\lambda$ of the unit circle for $\rho_\lambda$ is $\alpha$.
 From this it is easy to recognize the distance over some usual objects, see Table~\ref{table cone}.

 We are cheating a little in the sense that \eqref{eq:long cercle cone} is a priori not the intrinsic length of $C_r(0)$ for the distance $\rho_\lambda$ (see Section~\ref{sec:intrinsic length}).
-Indeed, the intrinsic length must be defined by the supremum of the length for $\rho_\lambda$ of all the broken lines inscribed in the curve.
+Indeed, the intrinsic length must be defined as the infimum of the length for $\rho_\lambda$ of all the broken lines inscribed in the curve.
 But we will see in Section~\ref{sec:intrinsic length} that both definitions agree in our case.

 It follows that the point $0$ is at finite distance from the other points if $\mes(\{0\})<2\pi$, and at infinite distance if $\mes(\{0\})\geq 2\pi$.
 This will be a general phenomenon for the subharmonic distances, except for the case $=2\pi$, that may behave in different manners, depending on $\mes$.
 This is the source of some technical difficulties.